-Join Joseph LeBlanc for an in-depth discussion in this video Box.com, part of Up and Running with Cloud Storage APIs.
+Join Joseph LeBlanc for an in-depth discussion in this video Box.com, part of Learning Cloud Storage APIs.

 Box.com is a cloud storage service designed to scale up from personal to…corporate use.
 It synchronizes documents across devices…with an emphasis on secure transfers and storage.…It's similar to Dropbox in that it has applications for both desktop and mobile devices.…And just like Dropbox, you can also view the contents of your Box account online.…Box.com also has a Rest based API.
 You can use this API to create files,…modify them, and delete them.
 Box.com uses OAuth 2.0 for authentication.…